 Lonesome Dove contains the story of a cowboy who fails to perceive the line between right and wrong, and for his lack of moral sense, he pays with his life.

-Richard Ritenbaugh contends that, like our Elder Brother Jesus Christ (the source of our illumination), we need to serve as lights, walking in the light, and reflecting this light to this dark and confused world.
-While this light begins as reflected light, it must eventually emanate from the inside as self-contained, righteous …
+Richard Ritenbaugh contends that, like Jesus Christ (the source of our illumination), we need to serve as lights, walking in the light, and reflecting this light to this dark and confused world.
+While this light begins as reflected light, it must eventually emanate from the inside as self-contained, righteous behavior, as we …